stevenbutz/HandWritingRecognition/README.md

-Main.py: Main file used to run the project Metric_Calculations.py: Used to calculate metrics for the networks Testing_Sample_Classification_Demo.py: Contains code for sample classification demo of the testing data. feedforeward.py: contains the feed foreward network algorith and the training code.
+Main.py: Main file used to run the project Metric_Calculations.py: Used to calculate metrics for the networks Testing_Sample_Classification_Demo.py: Contains code for sample classification demo of the testing data. press enter to see more images. feedforeward.py: contains the feed foreward network algorith and the training code.
 CNN_Network.py: contains the cnn network algorith and the training code.
 Drawing_Classification_Demo.py: contains the code for the demo where you can draw your own images.